Phil Read: Two stroke years

-The proved to be controversial for Read.
+The season proved to be controversial for Read.
 The Yamaha factory had wanted Read to concentrate on winning the 125cc title and teammate Bill Ivy to take the 250cc crown.
 After winning the 125cc championship, Read decided to disobey team orders and fight Ivy for the 250cc title.
 They finished the season tied in the points and Read was awarded the championship based on elapsed times.
 It proved a costly decision for Read, as Yamaha would never offer him another ride.

 In January 1969, Read lent his support to a project intended to provide racing engines to the general public – dubbed Read Weslake, it was a prototype Weslake four-stroke 500cc vertical twin, with four valves per cylinder and gear-driven camshafts.
 Initially the engine was installed into standard Rickman Street Metisse frame intended for a Triumph Bonneville engine.

 Read was to be rider and development consultant.
 He decided that the Metisse frame was too heavy, and despite intentions to manufacture a lighter race frame, he decided to abandon the Rickman frame in favour of a Reynolds frame built by Ken Sprayson for Tom Arter and his rider Peter Williams who had a project to replace their ageing Matchless G50.
+Read was to be based at Weslake in Rye, England to develop the project further, releasing Peter Williams for his Norton work, but Read pulled out in November.
+The engine project continued, enlarging the capacity to 700cc in 1970 with some race entries sponsored by Geoff Monty before finally folding.